samdev-pro/KPI-Construction-Bot/README.md

 - **Reporting** with [fpdf2](https://py-pdf.github.io/fpdf2/)
 - **Automation** with built-in email support

 It generates a professional PDF report of construction project KPIs (Key Performance Indicators) from a CSV file, complete with charts and summary tables.
+Instead of a CSV file, an API could also be used to connect to platforms like Procore or Autodesk to pull KPIs from.

 ---